Back to Blog

 Gas and Drive Time

-St. George is spread out.
-Depending on where you live, the nearest laundromat is a 5 to 15 minute drive.
+Unless you live next door to one, the nearest laundromat is a 5 to 15 minute drive.
 A round trip twice a week burns 2 to 3 gallons of gas per month.
-At current Utah gas prices, that adds $7 to $10 monthly.
+At current gas prices, that adds $7 to $10 monthly.

 Time Spent at the Laundromat